Do your parents have a ‘modern, professional occupation, such as teacher, police officer or nurse’?

 Why it’s important to collect diversity data

-You can’t change what you can’t track, and so collecting data around diversity (this includes socioeconomic background as well as race and gender) can be an invaluable tool for making workplaces more inclusive.
+You can’t change what you can’t track, and so collecting data around diversity (this includes socioeconomic background as well as race and gender) can be an invaluable tool for building a more inclusive, data driven recruitment process.

 This doesn’t necessarily mean that all companies that collect these stats are using them wisely, or at all, but asking candidates to share background information isn’t bad in itself.